Residential Care Homes in California

-A board and care home, also known as a residential care home or an adult family home, is a type of residential care facility that provides housing, personal care, and support services for a small number of individuals, typically up to six residents.
-Board and care homes offer a more intimate and homelike environment compared to larger assisted living or nursing home facilities.
+A board and care home, also known as a residential care home or adult residential care home, is a state-licensed facility that provides housing, personal care, and support services for a small number of individuals, typically up to six.
+Board and care homes in California offer a more intimate, homelike environment compared to larger assisted living or nursing home facilities.
+Here are the key features of residential care homes for seniors and older people:

 We are here to take care of you

-Staff members or caregivers in board and care homes assist residents with activities of daily living (ADLs) such as bathing, grooming, dressing, and toileting.
-They provide support to ensure residents' personal hygiene needs are met.
+Caregivers in board and care homes assist residents with activities of daily living (ADLs), including bathing, grooming, dressing, and toileting.
+Staff ensures that every senior and elderly adult in the home has their personal hygiene needs met with dignity and respect.

-Board and care homes provide assistance with mobility for residents who require it.
-This can include help with walking, transferring to and from chairs or beds, and using mobility aids such as walkers or canes.
+Small residential care homes provide mobility assistance to residents who need it, including help with walking, transferring in and out of chairs or beds, and the safe use of mobility aids such as walkers or canes.

-Board and care homes handle housekeeping and laundry services for residents.
-This includes cleaning living spaces, changing bed linens, and washing residents' personal laundry.
+Residential care homes for seniors handle all housekeeping and laundry services, including cleaning living spaces, changing bed linens, and washing personal laundry so that residents can focus on comfort and well-being.

 Contact us now to find the answers you need to the right care for your loved one.

-What Kind Of Personnel Can You Expect At A Board And Care Home?
+What Kind of Staff Can You Expect at a Board and Care Home?

 We are here to take care of you